spatie/ssl-certificate-chain-resolver/README.md

 [![Build Status](https://travis-ci.org/freekmurze/ssl-certificate-chain-resolver.svg?branch=master)](https://travis-ci.org/freekmurze/ssl-certificate-chain-resolver)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/2912a3ab-51a8-4e07-9bad-fd94a833f989/mini.png)](https://insight.sensiolabs.com/projects/2912a3ab-51a8-4e07-9bad-fd94a833f989) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/freekmurze/ssl-certificate-chain-resolver/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/freekmurze/ssl-certificate-chain-resolver/?branch=master) [![Latest Stable Version](https://poser.pugx.org/spatie/ssl-certificate-chain-resolver/version.png)](https://packagist.org/packages/spatie/ssl-certificate-chain-resolver) [![License](https://poser.pugx.org/spatie/ssl-certificate-chain-resolver/license.png)](https://packagist.org/packages/spatie/ssl-certificate-chain-resolver)

+All operating systems contain a set of default trusted root certificates.
+But Certificate Authorities usually don't use their root certificate to sign customer certificates.
+They use so called intermediate certificates instead, because these can be rotated more frequently.

+If not all intermediate certificates are installed on your server, some clients —mostly mobile browsers— will think you are on an insecure connection.

 This tool can help you fix the [incomplete certificate chain issue](#background-the-trust-chain), also reported as *Extra download* by [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).

+If you need an online tool to solve this issue, take a look at [certificatechain.io](https://certificatechain.io)

 ![Incomplete Chain](images/incomplete-chain.png)